Regional Long-Term Rent Assistance Program

 144466

 Participants can move without submitting a reasonable accommodation request.
-For reasonable accommodations, a disability must be connected to an RLRA policy that hinders the participant.
+For reasonable accommodations, a disability must be connected to an RLRA or HACC policy that hinders the participant.
 If the reasonable accommodation is to request additional security deposit funds, participants can submit the request to RLRAOccupancyTeam@clackamas.us or HACC@clackamas.us.

 144466

 For missing utility checks, please reach out to the RLRA Occupancy Team.
 They will contact HACC accounting to check for any returned checks and confirm if the missing check is outstanding.
 If the check is outstanding or returned to HACC, RLRA will issue a new check or schedule a time for pick-up.
 RLRA strongly encourages participants to enroll in the Utility Payee Program (formerly known as Money Management) to reduce the likelihood of lost UA checks and to assist with bill management.
+To enquire about the Utility Payee Program, you can request information from your caseworker or the RLRA Occupancy Team.

 144466